 Power BI security white paper

-Summary: Power BI is an online software service (SaaS, or Software as a Service) offering from Microsoft that lets you easily and quickly create self-service Business Intelligence dashboards, reports, datasets, and visualizations.
+Summary: Power BI is an online software service (SaaS, or Software as a Service) offering from Microsoft that lets you easily and quickly create self-service Business Intelligence dashboards, reports, semantic models (previously known as datasets), and visualizations.
 With Power BI, you can connect to many different data sources, combine and shape data from those connections, then create reports and dashboards that can be shared with others.

 Writers: Yitzhak Kesselman, Paddy Osborne, Matt Neely, Tony Bencic, Srinivasan Turuvekere, Cristian Petculescu, Adi Regev, Naveen Sivaraj, Ben Glastein, Evgeny Tshiorny, Arthi Ramasubramanian Iyer, Sid Jayadevan, Ronald Chang, Ori Eduar, Anton Fritz, Idan Sheinberg, Ron Gilad, Sagiv Hadaya, Paul Inbar, Igor Uzhviev, Michael Roth, Jaime Tarquino, Gennady Pats, Orion Lee, Yury Berezansky, Maya Shenhav, Romit Chattopadhyay, Yariv Maimon, Bogdan Crivat

 Technical Reviewers: Cristian Petculescu, Amir Netz, Sergei Gundorov